-Richness model framework
+Richness Model Framework

 To model species richness at each route in each year, we assumed that there were 14 possible owl species present in El Salvador.
 This included the 9 species observed during our surveys and an additional 5 species that we never observed (Table 2).
 This upper limit to expected species richness related directly to the 13 species known to inhabit El Salvador (Pérez-Léon et al. 2017) plus one species we identified (c.f.
 Stygian owl), which was previously undocumented in El Salvador.
 We thus augmented our owl detection data with 5 additional potential species with all-zero detection records (Royle 2007).